The Founder: Filming

+Filming also took place on location at the Canton Theatre in Historic Downtown Canton, Georgia.

 The J. Mack Robinson College of Business Administration Building in downtown Atlanta, which houses a Bank of America branch, served as the Illinois First Federal Savings & Loan Association building.
 Some interior sets were built on soundstages at EUE Screen Gems Studios in Atlanta.
 Atlanta's East Lake Golf Club served as Rolling Green Country Club in the film.

 Release

 On March 2, 2015, The Weinstein Company paid $7 million for the film's distribution rights.
 On March 26, 2015, the studio set the film for a November 25, 2016 release date.
 In March 2016, the film was moved up to August 5, 2016.
 On July 13, 2016, the film's release date was delayed until a limited December 16, 2016 date, followed by a wide release on January 20, 2017.
 The film eventually opened in the United States at Arclight Hollywood on December 7, 2016, in order to qualify for the 2017 Oscars.

 In February 2017 FilmNation Entertainment, one of the film's production companies, sued The Weinstein Company for $15 million.
 The Weinstein Company released Gold on January 27, 2017, a week after The Founder, which FilmNation claimed was a breach of contract, saying the two companies had an agreement that no Weinstein Company film would be released within a week before or after The Founder.
+On November 17, 2017, the case was discontinued with prejudice, with both parties' counsel agreeing to the dissolution of the lawsuit.

 Reception

 Box office

-The Founder grossed $12.8 million in the United-States and Canada and $11.3 million in others territories, for a worldwide total of $24.1 million.
+The Founder grossed $12.8 million in the United States and Canada and $11.3 million in other territories, for a worldwide total of $24.1 million.

 In North America, the film was expected to gross $3 million from 1,115 theaters in its opening weekend.
 It ended up earning $3.8 million, finishing 9th at the box office.
 In its second week the film made $2.6 million, a drop of 23.4%.